muxa/hubitat/apps/garage-opener/README.md

 * Attach a contact sensor to the garage door when it's fully _closed_ (the contact should be `closed` in that position)
 * Attach a contact sensor to the garage door when it's fully _open_ (the contact should be `closed` in that position)

-> If you only have a single contact sensor it's recommented to use it for detecting fully closed door.
+> If you only have a single contact sensor it's recommended to use it for detecting fully closed door.

 ## App Installation

 1. On the Hubitat hub, go to the _Apps Code_ page and click _+ New App_
 2. Copy and paste the contents of [garage-opener.groovy](garage-opener.groovy) and _Save_
-5. Go to the _Apps_ page, click _Add User App_, select _Garage Opener_ and click _Done_
+3. Go to the _Apps_ page, click _Add User App_, select _Garage Opener_ and click _Done_